css-materials/course-site/content/homework/reproducible-research/index.md

 Satisfactory: Solid effort.
 Hits all the elements.
 Finished all components of the assignment with only minor deficiencies.
 Easy to follow (both the code and the output).

-Excellent: Finished all assignment components correctly and used efficient code to complete the exercises.
-The solutions adopted went beyond what strictly required.
-The code is well-documented (both self-documented and with additional comments as necessary).
-The function is written succinctly/comprehensibly and used correctly.
-Use multiple commits to back up and show a progression in work.

 Excellent: Repository contains a detailed `README.md` explaining how the files in the repo should be executed.
-Displays innovative data analysis or coding skills.
+Displays solid understanding of course materials including data analysis or coding skills.
 Graphs and tables are well labeled.
 Excellent implementation of a consistent style guide.
 Analysis is insightful.
-I walk away feeling I learned something.

 ## Acknowledgments